What is Real Estate Photography?

 10. Use A Tripod In Low Lighting Conditions

 Most of the time it is difficult to set up all the lighting equipment for getting a couple of shots for a room where lighting is an issue.
-Hence rather than setting up lights, you need a tripod so that you can click long exposure shots without compromising with the image quality by using a higher ISO
+Hence rather than setting up lights, you need a tripod so that you can click long exposure shots without compromising the image quality by using a higher ISO

 Quality is one of the most important aspects of a real estate shoot.
 Hence you also need a tripod so that you can keep your images from getting blurred too.